MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.68.md

 (i) *Upper Mississippi River National Wildlife and Fish Refuge.* Refer to § 32.42(r) for regulations.

-(j) *Whittlesey Creek National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of waterfowl on designated areas of the refuge subject to the following conditions:
+(j) *Whittlesey Creek National Wildlife Refuge*—
+(1) *Migratory game bird hunting.* We allow hunting of waterfowl on designated areas of the refuge subject to the following conditions:

-(i) We allow only the use of portable or temporary blinds.

-(ii) You must remove portable or temporary blinds and any material brought on to the refuge for blind construction at the end of each day's hunt (see §§ 27.93 and 27.94 of this chapter).
+(i) You must remove all boats, decoys, game cameras, blinds, blind materials, stands, platforms, and other personal equipment brought onto the refuge at the end of each day's hunt (see § 27.93 of this chapter).
+We prohibit hunting from any stand left up overnight.

+(ii) Hunters may enter the refuge no earlier than 2 hours before legal shooting hours and must exit the refuge no later than 2 hours after legal shooting hours end.

+(iii) We prohibit the use of motorized boats while hunting and fishing.

 (2) [Reserved]